Drone Delivery: A Solution to Last Minute Delivery!

-IoT!
-It can solve all the current drone delivery industry problems with real-time tracking, access control, data logging, predictive maintenance, and peer-to-peer automated deliveries.
-Using sensors, the drones will supply all the collected information to the IoT devices, including flight telemetry, trip, geo-spatial, product condition, and other time of flight data.
+The drones carrying packages, with the help of sensors will supply all the collected information to the IoT devices, including flight telemetry, trip, geo-spatial, product condition, and other time of flight data.
 Businesses can also control the action of drones remotely with access control.

-As we saw, safety is a major challenge, using sensors, drones can check for other drones or other aerial objects in the same airspace.
-Through intelligence, they can also update other drones about their flight activity within certain zones so as to avoid flight crashes.
+As we saw, safety is a major challenge. using sensors, drones can check for other drones or other aerial objects in the same airspace.
+Through intelligence, they can also update other drones about their flight activity within certain zones to avoid flight crashes.

 Another challenge was defective battery and drones.
 IoT Predictive Maintenance can predict the condition of the drone and avoid last-minute failures.
 Going a step further, it can also automate the processes required for a maintenance check.

-Moreover, if the product is delivered from a warehouse, it can auto locate the position of the product, freeing managers from one more tedious task.
+Moreover, after the product leaves the warehouse, it can auto locate the position of the product, freeing managers from one more tedious task.

 Overall, IoT is a great use case for drone delivery.
-With sensors and machine learning, valuable data is brought at the forefront that can later help improve functionality, economics, and safety, for future drone trips.
+With sensors and machine learning, it brings valuable data at the forefront that can later help improve functionality, economics, and safety, for future drone trips.

 Also Read: Redefining Asset Management using IoT

-Drone delivery has an enormous potential that encourages major giants like Amazon, Alphabet, to embrace it as the future of eCommerce.
+The benefits of drone delivery encourages major giants like Amazon, Alphabet, to embrace it.
 Currently, several large retailers and logistics firms around the world are researching drone delivery services and drone delivery systems to address their ‘last mile’ delivery problems.

 Whereas some businesses have already taken the first step …

-The delivery of drone pizza became a reality in November 2016, when Dominos and its drone delivery partner, Flirtey, dropped an order at the customer’s door at 11:19 a.m. in Whangaparaoa, New Zealand.
-A team of drone experts and a pilot independently operated Flirtey’s DRU Drone by GPS navigation to drop the pizzas.
+The delivery of drone pizza became a reality in November 2016.
+Dominos and its drone delivery partner, Flirtey, dropped an order at a customer’s door in New Zealand.
+A team of drone experts and a pilot independently operated Flirtey’s DRU Drone by GPS.

 Pizza drone delivery is one thing but when the largest eCommerce marketplace starts delivering orders using unmanned aerial vehicles (UAVs) then it’s another story altogether.